NEWS FLASH!

 Autek's RF1 and all MFJ products cannot be used since they lack the precision in R AND Xj values.

 I must say that Autek's VA1 may do the job.
 I did not have the instrument at phasing time, but have since used it and am very impressed with its precision, small size and convenient battery.
-(VA1 is smaller than the MFJ's battery pack and also yes, CHEAPER than the MFJ!!!!).
+(VA1 is smaller than the MFJ's battery pack and also yes, at less than 200bux, CHEAPER than the MFJ!!!!).

 I used my Autek to get me in the ball park and to regularly make a rough check of where i am when running the VNA program, but is useless in providing the precise data required in the spreadsheets.
 I know of the MFJ and it suffers the same limitations.
 The VNA I use, is from Array Solutions, model nr 2180; the AIM 4170 would also do.